Danhausen (wrestler)

-Donovan Danhausen (born August 17, 1990), better known mononymously as Danhausen, is an American professional wrestler currently signed to All Elite Wrestling (AEW).
-He was previously known for his tenures with Ring of Honor (ROH) and Full Impact Pro (FIP) under the same name.
+Donovan Danhausen (born August 17, 1990), better known mononymously as Danhausen, is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW).
+He also makes appearances on the independent circuit.
+Danhausen was previously known for his tenures with Ring of Honor (ROH) and Full Impact Pro (FIP).

 Early life

 Donovan Danhausen was born in Detroit on August 17, 1990.

 Professional wrestling career

-Independent circuit (2013–present)
+Independent circuit (2013–2020)

 Danhausen was trained by Jimmy Jacobs and Truth Martini.
 He made his debut on October 18, 2013, becoming known for sticking to a gimmick illustrated by his spooky attire and painted face.
 He competed at BLP Slamilton 2, an event produced by Black Label Pro Wrestling, where he teamed up with Ethan Page and Swoggle to defeat Blood Diamond (Jake Lander, Joshua Bishop and Tre Lamar) for the BLP Tag Team Championship.
 He competed for Capital City Championship Combat at C4 Combat Shock - 12th Anniversary on November 21, 2019, where he defeated Tony Deppen.

 At FU/Freelance I Don't Think We're In Chicago Anymore from October 10, 2020, an event produced by Freelance Underground Wrestling, Danhausen teamed up with Warhorse as Warhausen, defeating The Brothers Of Funstruction (Ruffo The Clown and Yabo The Clown) by disqualification, therefore failing to capture the FU Tag Team Championship.
 At F1RST Wrestling Saturday Night Nitro, an event produced by F1RST Wrestling on March 7, 2020, Danhausen fought Orange Cassidy into a no-contest.